Jorge Azcón: Early local career (2000–2019)

+Mayor of Zaragoza (2019–2023)

 In the 2019 Zaragoza election, the Spanish Socialist Workers' Party (PSOE) led by Pilar Alegría was the party that obtained the most seats, though the People's Party could gain the majority in alliance with fellow centre-right party Citizens.
 With the votes of his party (8), Citizens (6) and Vox (2) he was invested as the city's first non-left-wing mayor in 16 years.

 Among Azcón's projects for Zaragoza is "El Bosque de los Zaragozanos", a plan to create a forest of 700,000 trees.
 The project received €400,000 from energy company Repsol in 2021.

 In July 2021, Azcón led the city council in displaying a banner with the rainbow and transgender flags from the city hall balcony.
 A judge ordered its removal, citing a 2020 Supreme Court judgement that public buildings cannot fly unofficial flags at any time, for reasons of neutrality.

 In August 2021, as spokesman of the Spanish Federation of Municipalities and Provinces (FEMP), Azcón led several PP mayors in criticising the PSOE-led national government whom he accused of lying over investment in municipalities during the COVID-19 pandemic.

+President of the Government of Aragon (2023–)

 Azcón was housebound for two weeks in January 2021 after contracting COVID-19.
-In December that year he was chosen as the PP's lead candidate for the next Aragonese regional election, replacing Luis María Beamonte.
+In December that year he was chosen as the PP's lead candidate for the 2023 Aragonese regional election, replacing Luis María Beamonte.
+He led the party to first place, up 12 seats to 28.

+After being sworn in as President he formed the Azcón government, in coalition with the seven deputies from Vox and the one from the Aragonese Party (PAR).
+The coalition between Vox and PP was signed with 80 points, including removing "ideology" from education, repealing the regional Historical Memory Law and modifying the regional law on transgender rights, combating violence within the family and against women, and reversing depopulation.

+In July 2024, Vox pulled out of the government, due to party leader and regional vice president Alejandro Nolasco disagreeing with the accommodation of unaccompanied migrant children (known in Spain by the acronym mena; Menor extranjero no acompañado).
+Azcón said that he would not call a snap election and would instead govern in a PP-only minority government.